safecility/microservices/go/broker/readme.md

 }
 ```

-now microservices can access the SimpleMessage as usual
+Now microservices can access the SimpleMessage as usual
 and a microservice with knowledge of the specific transport mechanism can parse the necessary fields